craftercms/docs/source/content-authors/content-authors-workflows.rst

 Submitting Content for Approval
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After creating/editing content, a request to publish content can be done by clicking on **Publish**.
-A **Publish** submission can be initiated from a preview screen through the toolbar by cliicking on the three dots next to the address bar or by clicking on the three dots next to the article in the Sidebar ``Site Explorer`` (for single items), or from the Dashboard (where items can be batch checked).
+A **Publish** submission can be initiated from a preview screen through the toolbar by cliicking on the three dots next to the address bar or by clicking on the three dots next to the article in the Sidebar (for single items), or from the Dashboard (where items can be batch checked).

 Initiate a Publish through the toolbar at the top: